MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 105.0.xxxx.xx: August x

+Fixed various bugs and performance issues.

+### Feature updates

+- **Improvement to the Cloud Site List Management experience for IE mode.** You can restore to one of the last 3 published versions of your site list in the Microsoft 365 Admin Center.
+For more information, see [Restore a previous version of a site list](/deployedge/edge-ie-mode-cloud-site-list-mgmt#restore-a-previous-version-of-a-site-list).

+- **Improvements to the Cloud Site List Management experience for IE Mode now available in GCC.** You can identify gaps in your enterprise site list by configuring reporting of site feedback with the [InternetExplorerIntegrationCloudUserSitesReporting](/deployedge/microsoft-edge-policies#internetexplorerintegrationcloudusersitesreporting) and [InternetExplorerIntegrationCloudNeutralSitesReporting](/deployedge/microsoft-edge-policies#internetexplorerintegrationcloudneutralsitesreporting) policies.
+You can view local site list URLs from users and potentially misconfigured neutral site URLs in the Microsoft Edge site lists experience in the Microsoft 365 Admin Center.
+For more information, see [View site feedback on the Microsoft 365 Admin Center](/deployedge/edge-ie-mode-cloud-site-list-mgmt#view-site-feedback-on-the-microsoft-365-admin-center-1).
+Also, you can configure session cookie sharing between Microsoft Edge and Internet Explorer for IE Mode on your site list in the Microsoft 365 Admin Center.
+For more information, see [Cookie sharing between Microsoft Edge and Internet Explorer](/deployedge/edge-ie-mode-add-guidance-cookieshare).

+### Policy updates

+#### New policies

+- [ExemptFileTypeDownloadWarnings](/DeployEdge/microsoft-edge-policies#exemptfiletypedownloadwarnings) - Disable download file type extension-based warnings for specified file types on domains
+- [InternetExplorerIntegrationAlwaysWaitForUnload](/DeployEdge/microsoft-edge-policies#internetexplorerintegrationalwayswaitforunload) - Wait for Internet Explorer mode tabs to completely unload before ending the browser session
+- [MicrosoftEditorProofingEnabled](/DeployEdge/microsoft-edge-policies#microsofteditorproofingenabled) - Spell checking provided by Microsoft Editor
+- [MicrosoftEditorSynonymsEnabled](/DeployEdge/microsoft-edge-policies#microsofteditorsynonymsenabled) - Synonyms are provided when using Microsoft Editor spell checker
+- [PrintPdfAsImageDefault](/DeployEdge/microsoft-edge-policies#printpdfasimagedefault) - Print PDF as Image Default
+- [UnthrottledNestedTimeoutEnabled](/DeployEdge/microsoft-edge-policies#unthrottlednestedtimeoutenabled) - JavaScript setTimeout will not be clamped until a higher nesting threshold is set

+#### Deprecated policy

+- [ExemptDomainFileTypePairsFromFileTypeDownloadWarnings](/DeployEdge/microsoft-edge-policies#exemptdomainfiletypepairsfromfiletypedownloadwarnings) - Disable download file type extension-based warnings for specified file types on domains

+#### Additional change

+- [GuidedSwitchEnabled](/DeployEdge/microsoft-edge-policies#guidedswitchenabled) - Add Linux platform support

 ## Version 104.0.1293.44: August 3

 Fixed various bugs and performance issues.